RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/vsam/README.md

    The Bankdemo application login screen loads.

-7. Enter a valid user-id - a suitable user-id is B0001 with any characters for the password as the password is not validated.
+7. Enter a valid user ID, for example, `b0001` with any characters for the password as the password is not validated.

-8. In the ESCWA UI, under **Directory Servers > Default**, select the BANKVSAM server.
+8. In the ESCWA UI, under **Directory Servers > Default**, select the BANKVSAM server and explore the options on the **General** tab.

-   See the options on the **General** tab.
    Click the **General** menu, and select any option from the menu to explore the server configuration.

 9. You can use the `sources\jcl\ZBNKSTMS.jcl` file to run a JCL batch job by using the **JES**, **Control** ESCWA UI drop-down menu.